Juraci/statsd-cloudwatch-backend-units/README.md

             namespace:  "CheckinService",
             region: "us-west-2",
             dimensions: {},

-            // My hack allows to overwrite the unit type according to the metric name
+            // My hack allows you to overwrite the unit type according to the metric name
             units: {
                 'Status':'Count',
                 'Time':'Milliseconds',